 On our farm, you’ve got options!
 You can pick your pumpkin out of our bins, or out of our fields, the choice is yours!
-Just be sure to stop by the barn to pick up a whopper lopper to cut the pumpkin off the vine.
 Then you can choose between the old fashioned wagons or the ever efficient wheel barrels to bring what you harvest from the nearby fields.

 We have a wide variety of types, colors, and sizes of pumpkins to choose from.
 But that’s not all!
 We also sell flowers and hand painted as well as plain ornamental gourds.
 Pick some up to make a centerpiece, decoration or bird house.
 Bring some fall atmosphere into your home!

-Don’t forget to stop by our farm kitchen where we sell caramel apples, kettle corn, fresh cider, baked goods, hot dogs, chili dogs, bratwurst, corn on the cob from our corn roaster and much more.
+Don’t forget to stop by our farm kitchen where we sell caramel apples, kettle corn, fresh cider, baked goods, bratwurst, corn on the cob from our corn roaster and much more.
 There’s something to tickle everybody’s taste buds!